Komodo

 • Can I store luggage in Komodo before a flight?

 Use your hotel or guesthouse in Labuan Bajo.
-Dedicated luggage lockers are not the normal setup at the airport or harbor, and dragging bags around town is miserable on broken pavements.
+Dedicated luggage lockers are not the normal setup at the airport or harbor, and dragging bags around town is miserable on broken sidewalks.
 Confirm storage the night before checkout if you have a late flight.

 • Which ride-hailing apps work in Komodo?